-HOW TO DO IT: Hold a kettlebell upside down by the horns.
-Step back into a reverse lunge, stack your shoulders over your hips and your hips over your back knee.
-Tap your knee to the ground and stand back up.
+- Step one foot back into a reverse lunge, stacking your shoulders over your hips and your hips over your back knee.

 Circuit 2: 4 Rounds With 1 Minute of Rest

-- 12 deadstop snatches (alternating 6 on each side)
+- 12 deadstop snatch (alternating 6 on each side)